 - A clear photocopy of the government-issued photo ID belonging to the parent who signed the applicant's letter of authority

 Note: In case of a group/family, a single letter of authority with the required information for each of the applicants will be accepted.

-No. The cost of courier services is included in your visa application or immigrant visa fee.
+No. The cost of courier services is included in your visa application.

 FAQ - Application Profile

 - What should I do if I move to another country after I have registered my profile on www.ustraveldocs.com and did not apply yet for my visa, or if I want to submit a new visa application in another country than my previous application?

 Click the Forgot Your Password? link at the bottom of this web page.
 Enter your email address in the Username field and click Submit.
 The email address you type must match the email address you used when you began your visa application.
 A new password will be sent to your email address.